uccser/cs-field-guide/CONTRIBUTING.md

 - Files used should be listed in `text/en/further-information/included-files.md`.
 - Details on how to add license information is found at the top of this file.

+### What software do you use?

+We use a variety of software for developing the CSFG, but here are some of our favourites:

+- We use [Atom Editor](https://atom.io/) for modifying both text and code files ([Sublime Text](https://www.sublimetext.com/) is also popular too).
+- We use a private [Slack](https://slack.com/) for planning and discussing topics as a team.
+- We use a public [Gitter chatroom](https://gitter.im/uccser/cs-field-guide) for chatting to contributors.
+- Most of us use [Google Chrome's developers tools](https://developers.google.com/web/tools/chrome-devtools/?hl=en) for testing and debugging our interactives and website design.
+- And lastly, we use [Git](https://git-scm.com/) and [GitHub](https://github.com/) for managing version control.

 ### Creating a release

 This is our current process for creating and publishing a CSFG release.